-Which camera bag to choose and how?
+Which camera bag should you choose, and how?

-Questions to ask yourself before getting started
+Questions to ask yourself before you start

 How much camera gear do you need?